 Fried Beef Paradise (Seen Savanh) - Literally translated as "heavenly beef", this is by far our most popular product.
 Our sweet and savory beef jerky easily wins over newcomers to Southeast Asian snacks, yet is a favorite among seasoned palates.
 Crack open a crisp lager and enjoy this heavenly snack straight up, or with a side of sticky rice!

-Lao Style, Thai Isan Style, Sweet Chinese Style, Sausage with Glass Noodles, or Dill Style Sausage - No matter which one you choose, these sausages are your greatest weapon at your next family cookout.
+Lao Style, Thai Style, Sweet Chinese Style, Sausage with Glass Noodles, Dill Style, or Esan Style Sausage - No matter which one you choose, these sausages are your greatest weapon at your next family cookout.
 There is nothing more delicious than the simple, smoky goodness of sausage just off the grill.
 Not sure which one to pick?
 Check our Instagram feed for a breakdown of flavors!

 Cha Lua is a pork ham commonly found in Vietnam.
 It can be enjoyed alone as a snack, or as an accompaniement to Banh Cuon, a wrap made of rice batter stuffed with minced pork, wood ear mushrooms, garnished with fried shallots, and drizzled with nuoc mam sauce.
 It is also used in Banh Mi sandwiches: baguettes spread with pate and stuffed with cha lua, head cheese, cucumber, carrots, shredded daikon, cilantro, and sometimes chili or jalapeno peppers.

 Beef, Pork, and Beef with Tendon Meatballs.
 Let's face it.
 Pho is not pho without meatballs.
 'Nuff said.
 Looking for a delicious snack?
 Toss your meatballs in the deep fryer and glaze with sweet chili sauce.